vincentqb/fenics-demo/README.md

 # fenics-demo
-Demonstration solving PDEs by finite element methods using FEniCS.
+Demos solving PDEs by finite element methods using FEniCS.